scottish-pl-institute/spls/meetings/2024/july/index.md

 This edition of SPLS will be hybrid and is organised by the the [School of Informatics](https://informatics.ed.ac.uk/) at [University of Edinburgh](https://www.ed.ac.uk).

 We will be physically located in **40 George Square, room LG.09** at the University of Edinburgh.
+To reach LG.09 from the main entrance, either walk down the stairs or take the elevator.
 Accessibility information is [available here](https://www.accessable.co.uk/the-university-of-edinburgh/central-area/access-guides/40-george-square-lower-ground-teaching-hub).

 For online participants, we will send a Zoom link via the SPLS mailing list and on the SPLS Zulip closer to the date.